Keyhole Shoulder Surgery Adelaide

-What is meant by arthroscopic surgery?
+What is arthroscopic shoulder surgery?

 What does arthroscopic surgery involve?

-We do this by abrading (roughening) the top of the greater tuberosity (the lump on the top and outer end of the shoulder bone) and then one or two small metallic anchors are inserted which have sutures attached to them.
-These are then used to tie the torn part of the tendon down to the bone.
+We do this by abrading (roughening) the top of the greater tuberosity (the lump on the top and outer end of the shoulder bone).
+We then insert anchors which have sutures attached to them.
+Those sutures are used to tie the torn part of the tendon to the bone.

-What are the risks of arthroscopic surgery?
+What are the benefits of shoulder arthroscopy?

 In the following video Dr Gavin Nimon discusses shoulder conditions and shoulder surgery including shoulder arthroscopy.
 For more information and articles about shoulder conditions and treatment visit our shoulder section, or give us a call 8376 9988.